 Scroll down the G-code on the computer monitor.
 Notice how it identifies the three different passes in the script.
-Close the enclosure doors.

 Double-check your slider values to make sure that they match the image below.

 Confirm with the training Ninja.
 Hit "CYCLE START" and monitor the operation.